 - 1. OBJECTIVE.
 To establish the framework for an effective worker protection program that will reduce or prevent injuries, illnesses, and accidental losses by providing Department of Energy (DOE), including National Nuclear Security Administration (NNSA), Federal workers with a safe and healthful workplace. - 2.
 CANCELLATION.
-DOE O 440.1A, Worker Protection Management for DOE Federal and Contractor Employees, dated 03-27-98.
+DOE O 440.1B, Worker Protection Program for DOE (Including the National Nuclear Security Administration) Federal Employees, dated 03-14-13.
 Cancellation of a directive does not, by itself, modify or otherwise affect any contractual obligation to comply with the directive.
-Contractor requirements documents (CRDs) that have been incorporated into or attached to a contract remain in effect until the contract is modified to either eliminate requirements that are not longer applicable or substitute a new set of requirements.
-DOE M 440.1-1A, DOE Explosives Safety Manual, dated 1-09-06.
-NOTE: All requirements of this canceled directive, DOE Explosives Safety Manual, have been incorporated into DOE-STD-1212, Explosives Safety, which is the DOE successor version of the Manual.
+Contractor requirements documents (CRDs) that have been incorporated into or attached to a contract remain in effect until the contract is modified to either eliminate requirements that are no longer applicable or substitute a new set of requirements.